tejasmahalinga/autonomouscar/README.md

 <b>Implementation of Computer Vision-Based Obstacle Avoidance and Self-Steering System for Autonomous Vehicles</b>

-This is the source code of my Final year project of my Engineering.
+This is the source code of our Final year project during Engineering.

 Refer the report available in the repository for detailed information.